zidcn/guides/protocol/git/README.md

     http://project.management-system.com/ticket/123

-If you've created more than one commit,
+If you've miscreated more than one commit,
 [use `git rebase` interactively](https://help.github.com/articles/about-git-rebase/) to squash them into cohesive commits with good messages: